HaileabWolde/alx-higher_level_programming/README.md

-This is a readme file for my first shell script in python
+This is a readme file for my first shell script in python programming language